-- 1. For Written Notifications for all Report Levels, the Title of Occurrence and the first paragraph of the Description of Occurrence must relay the essential nature of the event. - 2.
+- 1. For Written Notification Reports for all Report Levels, the Title of Occurrence and the first paragraph of the Description of Occurrence must relay the essential nature of the event, including the impact of the event on activities and operations.
+Describe the immediate actions taken and include in the Immediate Actions Taken and Results field. - 2.
 Final High Reporting Level Reports must also contain the following: - a.
 The Description of Occurrence must contain the background and description of the event at a sufficient level of detail for the reader to understand what happened and the resulting consequences and actions. - b.
 Identified causes and corrective actions must be included in the final report's Description of Cause" and "Corrective Actions" fields. - c.
 Applicable causal codes must be selected; refer to DOE STD 1197-2011. - d.
 Any extent of condition (if performed) must be included in the "Description of Cause" field or uploaded as an attachment. - 3.
 Informational Level Reporting can be tailored per Program Office direction to only be captured in local issues management systems.
 Program Offices have the authority to determine which Information Level Reports will be submitted to the ORPS database. - 4.
 Reports on suspect/counterfeit and defective items or material, must provide the vendor manufacturer/supplier/vendor (including a contact, phone number, and website), the model and part numbers, the quantity found, why the item/material is suspect/counterfeit or defective, and how the item/material is being used.
 Reports must also include the method of detection (i.e., receipt inspection, craft inspection prior to installation, in-service inspection, or failure) and identify any resulting consequences, along with any photos via attachments, as appropriate.
 In some instances, the information may be considered sensitive (such as contact names and phone numbers).
-In those instances, the information need not be included in the occurrence report but may be obtained by contacting the Originator of the occurrence report. - 5.
-Reports must quantify the level of contamination, dose, exposure, release, and damage (e.g., estimate the acres of wild land burned) when possible, instead of merely stating a reportable limit was exceeded. - 6.
+In those instances, the information need not be included in the occurrence report but may be obtained by contacting the Originator of the occurrence report.

+- 5. Reports must quantify the level of contamination, dose, exposure, release, and damage (e.g., estimate the acres of wild land burned) when possible, instead of merely stating a reportable limit was exceeded. - 6.
 Information in different formats (e.g., photos, sketches, drawings, and supporting documents) may be uploaded as attachments.

-7.11 Instructions to Complete ORPS Report Template
+6.11 Instructions to Complete ORPS Report Template